 The names splint and night guard describe the same thing: an acrylic appliance that is worn on the upper or lower teeth overnight.

-A splint will help with the following issues:
+Splints treatment will help with the following issues:

 Headaches, and stiff or sore neck muscles

 Protecting any dental work you may have (veneers, dental implants, dental crowns)